Resolved

 Typically discussed at City Council.
 Check back when the next agenda is published.

-1. The Senior Center planned to do its own goal-setting.
+1. Staff said the Senior Center planned to do its own goal-setting.

 Committee On Aging